Joe Sluka stepping down as St. Charles Health System president and CEO - KTVZ

 Joe Sluka stepping down as St. Charles Health System president and CEO

-Dr. Steve Gordon to take on interim role; national search planned for replacement
+Dr. Steve Gordon to take on interim role; national search planned for permanent CEO

 BEND, Ore.
 (KTVZ) -- After nearly eight years as president and CEO of St. Charles Health System, the last 2 1/2 dealing with the many ramifications and impacts of the COVID-19 pandemic, Joe Sluka announced Tuesday his intention to step down from the role.

-Note: (Update: Adding more comment from board chairman; Oregon Nurses Association, C.O.
-Providers Network statements)